-Residents’ Association: This is commonly a group of owners (normally leaseholders or freeholders in the case of houses) who own houses or flats within a collective development.
-Usually the Association would be required to maintain common parts within the development.
+Residents’ Association: This is commonly a group of owners (normally leaseholders or freeholders in the case of houses) who own houses or flats within a collective development comprising multiple buildings and connecting roads.

 Recognised Residents’ Association: This is an association that has been recognised (Section 29 of the Landlord and Tenant Act 1985).
 An association gains recognition either by acquiring notice in writing from a willing landlord to the secretary of the association, or by applying to a First-tier Tribunal (Property Chamber).
-A recognised Residents’ Association can request certain types of information from a landlord such as summary of costs etc. The landlord is also required to consult the Association on matters such as service charges and the appointment of managing agents.
+A recognised Residents’ Association can act on behalf of all tenants to represent their ingests and views and request certain types of information from a landlord such as summary of costs etc. The landlord is also required to consult the Association on matters such as service charges and the appointment of managing agents.

 The sole purpose of this article is to provide guidance on the issues covered.
 This article is not intended to give legal advice, and, accordingly, it should not be relied upon.
 It should not be regarded as a comprehensive statement of the law and/or market practice in this area.
 We make no claims as to the completeness or accuracy of the information contained herein or in the links which were live at the date of publication.
 You should not act upon (or should refrain from acting upon) information in this publication without first seeking specific legal and/or specialist advice.
 Arthur J. Gallagher Insurance Brokers Limited trading as Deacon accepts no liability for any inaccuracy, omission or mistake in this publication, nor will we be responsible for any loss which may be suffered as a result of any person relying on the information contained herein.